 On the right I am 55 years OLD.
 Old.
 Not 55 years young.
 It’s a pet peeve but, really, I was 5, 15, and 25 years old.
 At what point do we change “old” to “young” and by doing so, aren’t we just indicating that we truly aren’t that young any more?
 Doesn’t that make it seem like health, mobility, strength, and energy are attributes that belong solely to our youth?

 Yes, I see the grey hairs and wrinkles brought on by my age.
 I’m not thrilled.
 Yes, I now wear glasses.
 Ugh.
 But I’m also stronger and in better shape than I’ve ever been.
 I’m definitely more confident.
 I know who I am and what I stand for.

 If we consider 40 to be “old” (and for some, that threshold has been lowered to 30 already), let’s consider what can, and in fact IS being done in the decades that follow.

 Personally, I started my own business at 40, and (while I’ve been riding motorcycles since I was 17), I bought my first chopper.
-My husband got two master’s degrees and became a squadron commander for the first time.
 I was over 40 before I traveled overseas, alone, for the first time.

-We started riding dirtbikes at 43, and I added a second business at 46.
+Started riding dirtbikes at 43, and added a second business at 46.
 I competed in my first bodybuilding competition at 48 and my last at 50.
 Also earned my Master’s Degree at 48, and did the Memorial Bataan Death March marathon at 50 (carrying a 52 pound rucksack).
 I started powerlifting at 52 and, at 54 set 4 national records with the United Powerlifting Association.